Skip to main content

 4. E-commerce Content

-Product descriptions, checkout flows, and customer communications contain:
+Product descriptions, checkout flows, and customer communications contain product attribute templates, shipping/return policies, standard descriptions, and category pages.

 TM leverage: 30-50%